A quick guide to LINQ with examples

 namespace.

-Now, let’s update our example to use LINQ.
-We want to filter our list of movies to keep only those with a rating greater than 4.5.
-The LINQ method to filter collections is Where()
+If we want to filter our list of movies to keep only those with a rating greater than 4.5, the LINQ method to filter collections is Where()

 .

-The Where method returns a new collection with only the elements that meet a condition.
+Where returns a new collection with only the elements that meet a condition.

 Let’s replace our foreach